Congratulations 2026-2027 Board of Governors!

 v.
 Recruits volunteers to work at the Thrift Store alongside members in good standing.

 vii.
-The Thrift Store Chair is responsible for managing day-to-day functions including but not limited to opening and closing of Thrift Store, operating the cash register, bank deposits, etc.
+The Thrift Store Chair is responsible for managing day-to-day functions including but not limited to related social media accounts, opening and closing of Thrift Store, operating the cash register, bank deposits, etc.

 ix.
 Maintains visible posting of Sales and Use Permit in the physical Thrift Store location.

 x.
-Maintains working relationship with Airman’s Attic and ensures they are in accordance with agreements made to the Thrift Store, as the MSC Spouses Club is ultimately responsible for the space.
+Maintains working relationship with Airman’s Attic and ensures they are IAW agreements made to the Thrift Store, as the MSC Spouses Club is ultimately responsible for the space.

 xi.
 Required record keeping includes: